absinthe-graphql/absinthe_relay/README.md

 Note that `global_id_field` is given the name of the prefix to use.
 It's best to make this the same as the identifier for your type, as we did here with `:person`.

+### Connection

+Relay uses [Connection](http://facebook.github.io/relay/docs/graphql-connections.html) (and other related) types to provide a standardized way of slicing and paginating a one-to-many relationship.

+Support in this package is designed to match the [Relay Cursor Connection Specification](http://facebook.github.io/relay/graphql/connections.htm).

 ## License